Course overview

 Aims and outcomes

-This course aims to develop students' understanding of operations and process design within differing types of organisation, ranging from service-based organisations to manufacturing-based organisations.
-In doing so, students will learnᅠthat operational objectives lie at the core of what an organisation does, and that efficient and effective organisational processes are needed to support an organisation's aims and objectives.
-Further, this course aims to provide students with the necessary tools and techniques to gather data, evaluate and measure the effectiveness of an organisation’s operations, recommend and create change to the organisation’s operations, and provide mechanisms for ongoing performance reporting and accountability.ᅠ
+This course aims to develop a students' understanding of operations and process design within differing types of organisations, ranging from service-based organisations to manufacturing-based organisations.
+In doing so, students will learn that operational objectives lie at the core of what an organisation does, and that efficient and effective organisational processes are needed to support an organisation's aims and objectives.
+Further, this course aims to provide students with the necessary tools and techniques to gather data, evaluate and measure the effectiveness of an organisation's operations, and provide mechanisms for ongoing performance reporting and accountability.

 Learning outcomes